RajputPawan/Prometheus/pages/docs/generalsetup.md

 ## VPN

+### UPDATE - Zscaler

+While the VPN options mentioned below might still work, ZScaler will soon be the default and preferred VPN.
+You can already try it if you have `sudo` permissions:

+    sudo salt-call state.apply client.zscaler
+    sudo systemctl restart zsaservice.service zstunnel.service

+### legacy VPNs

+(TODO update the rest of this section)

 We currently have three options to vpn into Mercedes-Benz Corporate Network.
 One recent "GREEN2GO" is faster and removes Proxy-Requirement - but it needs sudo interaction of the users.

 You can see the instructions for Green2Go on the Github Project Readme: [https://git.i.mercedes-benz.com/Ubuntu-Tools/green](https://git.i.mercedes-benz.com/Ubuntu-Tools/green)